Apollo-Level2-Web-Dev/Batch-2-Assignment-9-Fullstack/4-flat-share.md

     - Details for each request:
         - Flat's location
         - Status of the request (pending, approved, rejected)
-        - Option to message the flat owner (if approved)

 ### 7. Admin Dashboard